DanielsHaitovs/Spinwise/README.md

   # Prisma
     Once DB is up and ready to accept the connections generates the Prisma Client based on your Prisma schema is done during build -> docker exec -it nestjs-backend npx prisma generate
+    (in case using dev) docker exec -it nestjs-backend-dev npx prisma generate

     3-1.
 Run Migrations
       docker exec -it nestjs-backend npx prisma migrate deploy